NesoHQ/gw2style/backend/docs/README.md

 ## 👥 Team

-Built with ❤️ by the GW2STYLE community
+Built with ❤️ by the NesoHQ community

 **Maintainers**: See [CONTRIBUTORS.md](../CONTRIBUTORS.md)